-- i. giving a true and fair view of the Group's financial position as at 31 December 2019, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013. - iii.
-The Group complied in all material respects with the financial reporting requirements of the Australian Council for International Development (ACFID) Code of Conduct.
+- giving a true and fair view of the Group's and Company's financial position as at 31 December 2020, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013. - Compliance Indicator 8.3.2 of the Australian Council for International Development (ACFID) Code of Conduct Annual Reporting Checklist.